tensorflow/minigo/minigui/README.md

 #### Update messages

-While an engine is thinking (in response to a `genmove` command or pondering while it's the other player's turn), an engine should also send incremental updates for the current position, containing variations considered, expected win rate, number of visits, etc.
+While an engine is thinking (in response to a `genmove` command or pondering while it's the other player's turn), an engine can also send incremental updates for the current position, containing variations considered, expected win rate, number of visits, etc.